Note: To read The Wishing Map from the beginning, click here.

 Gina had reached another conclusion: these were the animals Maerith and Shelcor’s slick hooded coats were made from.
 She’d been certain that the kindly fisher folk would not kill intelligent creatures, yet there was no denying that these water-repelling, heat-retaining hides were the same.

-Thoughts: Have you ever had an encounter that permanently altered your perception of animals?
+Thoughts: Have you ever had an encounter that dramatically altered your perception of “dumb animals”?

 To read The Wishing Map 107, click here!